downdrafted/InstructCoT/README.md

 ```

 Set `HF_HOME` and, if working offline from a pre-downloaded cache, `HF_HUB_OFFLINE=1` for your own environment before running either command.

-## Status and limitations

-- This is research code released alongside the paper, not a packaged library — expect to read the source when adapting it to a new benchmark or model family.
-- Stub smoke tests verify the AIS → ICA → PCC → loss → backward pipeline executes correctly; they do **not** reproduce any accuracy number from the paper.
-Reproducing the paper's main results requires the full InstructCoT-200K corpus, a real VLM on GPU, and the full 2×2 factorial design across 5 random seeds, as described in the paper's Experimental Setup.
-- The inference-time CoT-skipping latency/accuracy trade-off reported in the paper is still being finalized between the authors — see the paper's Table 6 for the directly measured figures.

 ## Citation